yyx990803/HTML5-Clear/README.md

 What is this?
 ===

-The awesome Clear app (almost) replicated in HTML5.
+The awesome Clear app (almost) replicated in HTML5. (tested on iOS only)

 The original iphone app by Realmac: [http://www.realmacsoftware.com/clear/](http://www.realmacsoftware.com/clear/)